 Opioid use, misuse, and overdose are serious health problems in the United States, and the impact on employers cannot be ignored.
 According to a 2017 report from the National Safety Council, 10% to 12% of employees are under the influence of drugs while at work, and 70% of employers reported negative effects from opioid use within their employee population.

 Opioid use and abuse among workers has several significant effects on U.S. employers, including reduced economic growth, increased operating costs, lower quality, and decreased productivity.
-Anecdotal reports in the U.S. indicate that employers are not only having difficulty finding skilled workers, but also workers who have the necessary skills and can pass a drug test.
+Anecdotal reports in the United States indicate that employers are not only having difficulty finding skilled workers, but also workers who have the necessary skills and can pass a drug test.

 How can employers prepare for and address this challenge?
 Employer involvement with staff opioid use covers new ground, requiring the thoughtful development of programs and areas of emphasis.